Tits Geometry and Positive Curvature: Sections and Coxeter Groups

-Now suppose $C$ has $\ell+1$ chamber faces, $F_0, \ldots, F_{\ell}$, Since the angle between any two faces is at most $\pi/2$ it is easy to see that the distance function on $C$ to one face, say $F_0$ is strictly concave, and hence has a unique point at maximal distance, its ``soul point", $s_0$.
-Clearly, $s_0$ is in the intersection of the remaining chamber faces.
-Moreover, the distance function to $s_0$ on $C$ has no (geometric) critical points, and one easily constructs a \emph{gradient like} vector field which is radial near $s_0$ and gradient like also when restricted to the remaining faces intrinsically.
+Now suppose $C$ has $\ell+1$ chamber faces, $F_0, \ldots, F_{\ell}$.
+Since the angle between any two faces is at most $\pi/2$ it follows as in the original Cheeger-Gromoll case of the distance function to the full boundary \cite{Pe}, that the distance function on $C$ to one face, say $F_0$ is strictly concave (cf. Theorem 7 in \cite{Wi2}, Theorem 1.3 in \cite{GKi}, and Corollary 3.2 in \cite{Wo} for general Alexandrov spaces with boundary), and hence has a unique point at maximal distance, its ``soul point", $s_0$.
+It follows that, $s_0$ is in the intersection of the remaining chamber faces (Theorem 1.3 in \cite{GKi} and Lemma 3.4 in \cite{Wo} for general Alexandrov spaces noting that intersections of faces are extremal subsets).
+Moreover, by convexity of super level sets the distance function to $s_0$ on $C$ has no critical points.
+Using this and the basic fact that convex combination of ``gradient like vector fields" is ``gradient like" one constructs a \emph{gradient like} vector field (the angle between it and any minimal geodesic to $s_0$ is larger than $\pi/2$) which is radial near $s_0$ and gradient like also when restricted to the remaining faces intrinsically.
 In particular, $C$ is the cone on $F_0$ which in turn is isotopic to a small metric ball in $C$ of radius $\epsilon$ centered at $s_0$.
 This also identifies $F_0$ with the boundary of this $\epsilon$ ball, which via the exponential map is identified with the closure of a chamber in the unit sphere at $s_0$ corresponding to the reflections $\r_1, \ldots, \r_{\ell}$.
 The proof of the remaining two bullets is now completed by induction on the number of chamber faces. \end{proof}

-We point out that this proof is a special case of a general result about orbit spaces of positively curved manifolds due to Wilking \cite{Wi2} (related more directly to $\Sigma/\W$ in our context however).
-We have included it here not only to make the exposition more self contained but also because it illuminates the particular structure we have here.
+We point out that this proof is a special case of a general result about orbit spaces of positively curved manifolds due to Wilking \cite{Wi2} (Theorem 7), related more directly to $\Sigma/\W$ in our context however.
+We have included it here not only to make the exposition more self contained, but also because it illuminates the particular structure we have here.